-- 2. Senior Personnel Biographical Sketches: A PDF version of the São Paulo state Senior Personnel Biographical Sketches, following the format required by FAPESP, should be included as a Supplementary Document in the proposal submitted to NSF.
-Similarly, a PDF version of the US Senior Personnel Biographical Sketches, following the format required by NSF, should be included as a Supplementary Document in the proposal submitted to FAPESP. - 3.
-São Paulo budget: Costs for the São Paulo component of the project should be entered onto budget worksheets that conform to FAPESP standards as described by the corresponding FAPESP-BIOTA call for proposals published at http://www.fapesp.br/biota/dimensions-NSF2016.
-A PDF version of the FAPESP budget worksheets should be included as a supplementary document in the NSF proposal.
-Similarly, a PDF version of the NSF budget pages containing the cost for the U.S. components of the project should be included as a Supplementary Document in the proposal submitted to FAPESP by the São Paulo PI.
-Except for justification of the requested budget, this document SHOULD NOT include any additional project information; all such information should be included in the Project Description. - 4.
+- B. Supplementary Documents: US-São Paulo Collaborative Research Proposals.
+Information for the FAPESP portion of the proposal submitted to NSF should be included as Supplementary Documents written in English.
+That information should include only the following: - 1.
+Senior Personnel Biographical Sketches: A PDF version of the São Paulo state Senior Personnel Biographical Sketches, following the format required by FAPESP, should be included as a Supplementary Document in the proposal submitted to NSF. - 2.
+Collaborators & Other Affiliations (COA): This information should be submitted as a supplementary document for the São Paulo Pls/co-Pls/Senior Personnel using the spreadsheet template found on the Collaborators and Other Affiliations Information website - Pls/Senior Personnel using the spreadsheet template found on the Collaborators and Other Affiliations Information website.

+3. São Paulo budget: A PDF version of the FAPESP's SAGe platform budget tab should be included as a supplementary document in the NSF proposal.
+Except for justification of the requested budget, this document must not include any additional project information; all such information should be included in the Project Description. - 4.
 Letters of collaboration: Letters of collaboration from São Paulo scientists are required.
-These letters must be restricted to a statement of intent to collaborate only (follow template above).
-Additional information on the nature of the collaboration and the roles of the investigators should be included in the Project Description.
-Similarly, letters of collaboration from US scientists must be included as a Supplementary Document in the proposal submitted to FAPESP. - 5.
-Institutional endorsement: For the proposal submitted to NSF, an institutional acknowledgement of the submission should be included as a Supplementary Document.
-This must be a signed letter from an authorized São Paulo state institutional representative, and should consist of the following text: "I confirm on behalf of [insert name of institution] that the US-São Paulo Collaborative proposal between [insert name of US PI and institution] and [insert name of São Paulo PI] is endorsed and has been submitted by [name of Research Office]."
-Similarly, an institutional acknowledgement of the submission must be included as a Supplemental Document in the proposal submitted to FAPESP.
-This must be a signed letter from an authorized US institutional representative, and should consist of the following text: "I confirm on behalf of [insert name of institution] that the US-São Paulo Collaborative proposal between [insert name of US PI and institution] and [insert name of São Paulo PI] is endorsed and has been submitted by [name of Research Office]."
+These letters must be restricted to a statement of intent to collaborate only (follow template above: Supplementary Documents Letters of Collaboration).
+Additional information on the nature of the collaboration and the roles of the investigators should be included in the Project Description. - 5.
+Institutional endorsement: An institutional acknowledgement of the submission must be a signed letter from an authorized São Paulo state institutional representative and should consist of the following text: "I confirm on behalf of [insert name of institution] that the US-São Paulo Collaborative proposal between [insert name of US PI and institution] and [insert name of São Paulo PI] is endorsed and has been submitted by [name of Research Office]."

+The NSF submission must be mirrored by a proposal submitted to FAPESP by close of business on March 26, 2021.
+The following documents must be included in the FAPESP submission: